LeeKevinRio/coding-test-4h/README.md

 ### How to Submit
 1. Push code to GitHub
-2. Test that `docker-compose up` works with Ollama
+2. Test that `docker-compose up` works
 3. Send repository URL via email
 4. Include any special instructions